iiishop/bt-fy/report.md

 **4. Provisioning and usability**
 The transition from Soft-AP setup to normal Wi-Fi operation depended on the behaviour of the user’s mobile device, which could not always be controlled programmatically.
 This sometimes required manual reconnection, reducing the smoothness of the user experience.

-These challenges highlight how hardware, software, and interaction design are tightly coupled, where limitations in one component influence overall system performance.

 ## Improvements
 Based on the identified challenges, several targeted improvements can be proposed.